dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 ## Suggestions

-If you have any suggestions on development of this project, follow these steps:
+If you have any suggestions on development of the project, follow these steps:

 1. Take a look at [issues](https://gitlab.com/dominiksalvet/ux430ua-jack-volume/issues) of the project and **make sure that the same suggestion wasn't already reported**.
-2. If not, [open a new issue](https://gitlab.com/dominiksalvet/ux430ua-jack-volume/issues/new).
+2. If not, open a [new issue](https://gitlab.com/dominiksalvet/ux430ua-jack-volume/issues/new).
 In the issue, **try to provide as much relevant information as possible**.

 ## Merge requests